gatherspiel/development/CONTRIBUTING.md

 - Update the database connection configuration to use the Postgres database that was started [here](https://github.com/free-gather/backend/blob/main/src/main/java/database/utils/ConnectionProvider.java).
 Note: There is an issue to make sure an enviornment variable is used instead of manually modifying soruce code: https://github.com/free-gather/backend/issues/94
 - Start the API using `java -jar target/app.jar`.

-# Getting started with development

-- View the list of recommended issues for first-time contributors [here](https://github.com/Create-Third-Places/DMVBoardGames/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22)
-- View the development guidelines for more information about getting started with an issue: [Develpment guidelines](https://github.com/free-gather/development/blob/main/development_guidelines.md)